syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 kubectl create namespace syntho
 ```

+Please read through the remaining sections to configure JupyterHub and Ray correctly for your environment.

 ### Setting up a Kubernetes Secret

 Depending on the received credentials from Syntho, a Kubernetes `Secret` should be created to use to pull the latest image from our docker registry.
 Please read more about creating `Secrets` [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).